-	I explained to him that I didn’t have any time for formalities and had to get down to stopping the riots immediately.
+I explained to him that I didn’t have any time for formalities and had to stop the riots immediately.
 He agreed.
-He was also very pissed with the way the riots had happen.
-He was even more pissed that they had to happen during his birthday week.
+He was also pissed with the riots.
+The thing that irked him most was the timing of the riots – it was his birthday week.

-“Imagine my plight….celebrating my birthday inside the house….watching riots on TV,” he said.
+“Imagine my plight.
+Celebrating my birthday inside the house while watching riots on TV,” he said.

 “I can understand friend.
-That’s why we need to bring back England to its past glory.
+That’s why we need to bring back England’s past glory.
 We need to stop these riots.”
 I am a determined guy when I am on a mission.

-“Wow.
+“Wow!
 Your uncle must be rich?”
-I am always in awe of people who leave their country and end up becoming rich in their adopted country.
+I am always appreciative of people who leave their country and end up becoming rich in their adopted country.

-I didn’t have the heart to break Satbir’s bubble, so didn’t tell him that his uncle was a rioter.
+I didn’t have the heart to break Satbir’s bubble, so didn’t tell him that his uncle was a London looter.

 Not wanting to waste any time, I asked Satbir for the address of the nearest police station.
-I wanted to visit them and offer my services to help stop the riots.
+I wanted to offer them my services to help stop the riots.
 Satbir accompanied me.